 Table H-32 displays development fees for three types of residential projects in Dana Point: a single-family house, a 20-unit condominium project, and a 50-unit apartment project.
 Dana Point periodically conducts fee studies to ensure fees are appropriate and last updated its fee structure in 2019.
 Future evaluations may result in adjustments to the fees; however, the City emphasizes options to preserve, lower, or reduce fees for affordable projects.
+Overall, the City's fee structure is not considered a constraint to housing.

 Prior to 2016, user fees charged by the City had not been updated in 20 years.
 In 2016, the City retained a consultant to conduct a Cost of Service and User Fee Study.
 The study's scope included a review and calculation of user fees charged by City departments to identify to cost of providing services using estimates of the level of service and staffing levels.
 The results of the study provided calculations of specific fee subsidies, identification of obsolete and new fees, and confirmed compliance with State laws.
-During the previous planning period, the City did not receive any requests for reduction in fees or reasonable accommodation for housing development, either for affordable or market rate units.
+In 2019, City staff began sending customer service surveys via email to all visitors to the City's development permit counter for Planning, Building and Public Works after digitizing the lobby check-in process.
+City staff evaluates the survey data by preparing a monthly memorandum summarizing total visitors served, daily average visitors served, average wait time, average service time, and number of building inspections.
+The survey comments are published in the memorandum and quantified based on topic and number of positive comments, negative comments, and suggestions.
+The City Council receives a Development Update report on a quarterly basis, including all monthly reports, data, and customer comments.